Dr Daniel Calderbank

 Daniel received his PhD in Mesopotamian Archaeology from the University of Manchester in 2018.
 His central research interests include:

 - The materiality and social significance of food ways

 Daniel has worked on archaeological excavation and survey projects in southern Iraq, Iraqi-Kurdistan, Cyprus, and Scotland, and is currently involved with the following projects:

 - Ur Region Archaeology Project (URAP).
 Tell Khaiber.
 Ceramicist.

 - Archaeological Practice and Heritage Protection in the Kurdistan Region of Iraq.
 Team Member.

-- Archaeology of Europe and the Mediterranean (Level 2) (Convenor)
+- Twenty Things that Changed the World (Level 2) (Convenor)

 - Feasting Like the Ancients: An Interdisciplinary Approach to Early Food and Drink (Honours and Masters) (Convenor)